Ex-Kansas detective accused of sexually assaulting Black women is dead, prosecutors say

 Prosecutors say female residents of poor neighborhoods in Kansas City, Kansas, feared that if they crossed paths with Roger Golubski, he'd demand sexual favors and threaten to harm or jail their relatives.

-Golubski, 71, is charged with six felony counts of violating women’s civil rights.
-But the former detective failed to appear in federal court Monday as jury selection was about to begin.
-Craig Beam, a public affairs officer with the U.S. Marshal’s Service, confirmed that an arrest warrant has been issued.
+Golubski, 71, was facing six felony counts of violating women’s civil rights.
+But he did not appear in court Monday morning for the start of jury selection.
+Prosecutors later confirmed in court that Golubski has died.
+They did not say how or when he died.

-The case has outraged the community and deepened the historical distrust of law enforcement.
-"Our emotions are everywhere," said Laquanda Jacobs, herself freed from prison through the work of the Midwest Innocence Project, as she waited in Kansas City, Kansas, to board a Topeka-bound bus with other advocates.

-The prosecution follows earlier reports of similar abuse allegations across the country where hundreds of officers have lost their badges after allegations of sexual assaults.
+Allegations at the heart of the case — that Golubski preyed on women for decades with seeming impunity — have outraged the community and deepened the historical distrust of law enforcement.
+The prosecution followed earlier reports of similar abuse allegations across the country where hundreds of officers have lost their badges after allegations of sexual assaults.

+Cheryl Pilate, an attorney representing women who've said they were abused or threatened, called for a thorough investigation of Golubski's death by officials with no ties to local police.

+U.S. District Judge Toby Crouse dismissed the case against Golubski at prosecutors’ request.
+Joseph called the death “truly unexpected.”

+“I don’t know the details,” he told reporters as he walked away from the courtroom.

-Golubski is accused of sexually assaulting one woman starting when she was barely a teenager and another after her sons were arrested.
-If a jury convicts him, he could die in prison.
+Golubski was accused of sexually assaulting one woman starting when she was barely a teenager and another after her sons were arrested.

-About 50 people rallied outside the federal courthouse Monday morning in freezing temperatures to show their support for women who’ve said they were victimized by Golubski.
-They held signs that said, “Justice now!”

-The trial is the latest in a string of lawsuits and criminal allegations that has led the county prosecutor's office to begin a $1.7 million effort to reexamine cases Golubski worked on during his 35 years on the force.
+The case against Golubski was part of a string of lawsuits and criminal allegations that has led the county prosecutor's office to begin a $1.7 million effort to reexamine cases Golubski worked on during his 35 years on the force.
 One double murder case Golubski investigated already has resulted in an exoneration, and an organization run by rapper Jay-Z is suing to obtain police records.

-Golubski has pleaded not guilty, and his attorney has said that lawsuits over the allegations are an “inspiration for fabrication” by his accusers.
-But prosecutors said that, along with the two women whose accounts are the heart of the criminal case, seven others will testify that Golubski abused or harassed them.
+Joseph had said lawsuits over the allegations were an “inspiration for fabrication” by his accusers.
+But prosecutors said that, along with the two women whose accounts are the heart of the criminal case, seven others were going to testify that Golubski abused or harassed them.

-“Every time I turn around, I’m looking," said Jermeka Hobbs, who has filed a separate lawsuit against Golubski and is not a witness in the trial.
-Her lawsuit says she was groomed to be one of “Golubski’s girls” and submitted to sexual advances fearing that he would bust her for drugs.
-“I’m thinking somebody is after me.
-I have no peace at all."
+“We have to keep fighting,” said Starr Cooper, who was in the courthouse Monday to watch jury selection and said Golubski victimized her mother before her death in 1983.

 Fellow officers once revered Golubski for his ability to clear cases, and he rose to the rank of captain in Kansas City, Kansas, before retiring there in 2010 and then working on a suburban police force for six more years.
 His former partner served a stint as police chief.